neglashkari/nd013-c1-vision-starter/Project_WriteUP.md

 ![improve_perf_ex1_s4_2](https://user-images.githubusercontent.com/109758200/184705993-f6a22cdb-9e09-4088-9d2f-ead1629609f9.png)

-In the experiment 1 training, the classification loss has reduced to 0.2 from the reference which was 0.8, and the final overall loss is reduced significantly (i.e., 0.65).
+Analysis: In the experiment 1 training, the classification loss has reduced to 0.2 from the reference which was 0.8, and the final overall loss is reduced significantly (i.e., 0.65).
 Unlike the reference, the plateau has reached later than the reference which means the model kept improving until later runs.
-Overall, its obvious from the training resuls shown above that the model has improved a lot.
+Overall, its obvious from the training results shown above that the model has improved a lot.
 In both the reference and the experiment 1, the model has ran for 2.5k epochs which is until the learning rate decays to zero.

 **Experiment 2:** convert image to grey scale (randomly) and using exponential_decay_learning_rate
 ```